rikosintie/Discovery/docs/intro.md

  850    OSPF-Peering    10.254.34.18    255.255.255.252 Manual     Up    No    No
 ```

-I like output of this command.
+I like the output of this command.
 You can see vlan id, vlan name, IP Address, IP Mask, Config method, state, voice and jumbo all in one table.
 This would make a nice alias on the switch.

 `alias "vlan" "show vlan custom id name:15 ipaddr ipmask ipconfig state voice jumbo"`